oscarb/pad/_docs/windows-10-essentials.md

 0. Run **services.msc**
 0. Locate *Remote Registry* and open properties
   0. Set startup type to Automatic, apply and start
+0. Click Start and go to *Allow an app through windows firewall*
+0.

 Software